Introduction

 Some of the best things to do in Porto are:

-- Exploring Porto-Vecchio city center,
+- Exploring the Porto-Vecchio city center,

 - Hiking Trou de la Bombe,